puppetlabs/design-system/packages/data-grid/src/table/README.md

 ### Custom Column Styling

 Should the need arise where you have to add styling to the table column.
-The best practice is to use the 'columnClassName' prop to assign a css classname each td with the same column ID.
+The best practice is to use the 'className' prop to assign a css classname each td with the same column ID.
 Should you need to carry out conditional styling a function can be supplied.

 ```jsx
 import { Link } from '@puppet/react-components';